 Entry from appropriate foundation and access courses will also be considered.

-If you don’t have traditional qualifications or can’t meet the entry requirements for this undergraduate degree, you may still be able to gain entry by completing the Medical Biosciences Bsc Extended Degree.
+If you don't have traditional qualifications or can't meet the entry requirements for this undergraduate degree, you may still be able to gain entry by completing our Medical Bioscience (including foundation year) BSc (Hons).

 Official use and codes